Affine characters at negative level and elliptic genera of non-critical strings: Introduction

 with $\hat{\chi}_\lambda^F$ indicating the affine character of the integrable representation of the flavor group $F$ with highest affine dominant weight $\lambda$ at level $k_F$ -- we denote the set of such weights as $\dominantflavor$.
 Extending their work, we conjecture that $\xi^{n,G}_\lambda$ satisfies the ansatz

 with

 i.e., the coefficients $c_{\omega, k}^\lambda$ are non-vanishing at given $\omega$ and $\lambda$ for only a finite number of integers $k$.
-A surprise is the occurrence of non-integrable representations of the affine Lie algebra associated to $G$ at negative leven $-n$.
+A surprise, already pointed out in \cite{DelZotto:2016pvm,DelZotto:2018tcj}, is the occurrence of non-integrable representations of the affine Lie algebra associated to $G$ at negative level $-n$.
 The notation $\dominant(G)_{k}$ is meant to signify the set of affine weights at level $k$ with dominant finite part.
 Unlike $\affinedominant(F)_{k}$, this set is infinite.
-Such representations have only occurred sporadically in the physics literature, e.g. in \cite{Beem:2013sza, Dedushenko:2015opz,Dedushenko:2017osi}.
-Their relevance for the elliptic genus of a handful of theories for which a UV description was known, namely $(C_r)_1$, $r=0,1,2$, $(D_4)_4$ and $(G_2)_3$, was shown in \cite{DelZotto:2018tcj}.
+Such representations have only occurred sporadically in the physics literature, e.g. in \cite{Beem:2013sza, Dedushenko:2015opz,Dedushenko:2017osi}.\footnote{See \cite{Eager:2019zrc} for the occurrence of even more general non-integrable representations.} Their relevance for the elliptic genus of a handful of theories for which a UV description was known, namely $(C_r)_1$, $r=0,1,2$, $(D_4)_4$ and $(G_2)_3$, was shown in \cite{DelZotto:2018tcj}.
 In this work, we demonstrate that the elliptic genera for a large number of theories for which no UV description is known can be expressed in terms of affine characters in the form \eqref{eq:affineERintro} with $\xi_\lambda^{n,G}$ given by our ansatz \eqref{eq:affineAnsatzIntro}, satisfying the constraints \eqref{eq:constraintIntro}.
 To be precise, we are able to compute elliptic genera for these theories up to some order in $q$ and $v$ by combining known constraints on the elliptic genus with the new constraints coming from our ansatz.
 The obtained results pass numerous consistency tests, leaving little doubt regarding their validity.

 Our results can be used to provide boundary conditions for a universal ansatz for the elliptic genus in terms of Weyl invariant Jacobi forms \cite{Huang:2015sta, DelZotto:2016pvm, Gu:2017ccq, DelZotto:2017mee,Kim:2018gak} (referred to as the modular ansatz henceforth), leading to an exact expression for the genus.
 Mainly, though, we are interested in what they reveal about the nature of the worldsheet theories of the non-critical strings.
 The list of representations $\omega$ contributing to the elliptic genus, as well as the explicit form of the polynomials in $q$ and $v$ multiplying the characters $\hat \chi_\omega$ in equation \eqref{eq:affineAnsatzIntro} which we determine furnish non-trivial information regarding the structure of these theories.
 For the moment however, the nature of the non-integrable affine symmetry remains to be understood.